danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Context API
 The React Context API provides a way to pass data through the component tree without having to pass props down manually at every level.
 It's designed to share data that can be considered "global" for a tree of React components.

-Easy exercise: Create a context to store the current user's information and a UserProvider component that wraps the entire application.
+## easy exercise: Create a context to store the current user's information and a UserProvider component that wraps the entire application.

-# Solution
+## Solution

 ```